-Writing Goals: How to Set the Right Goals for 2020
+Writing Goals: How to Set Meaningful Goals for 2022 That You Can Manage and Achieve

 You reflect for two reasons:

-- Reflect to help you learn how to make your future better.
-By thinking about where you’ve succeeded and fallen short in the past, you refine your process and improve your chances at making your future efforts work.
+- To learn how to make your future better.
+(By thinking about your writing successes and shortcomings, you refine your process and improve your chances at making your future efforts work.)

-Take time to reflect on your previous goals.
-Evaluate any goals you set the year before, and write a few sentences about any event you can think of.
+Evaluate any goals you set the year before, and if writing about these reflections helps you process them, write a few sentences about each event.

 2. Reconnect With Your Desire